dotsway/fetch/Readme.md

 ###Method to update
-+ I just ran it and it gave me an ioutil error, I swapped the depcrecated ioutil with os.
++I ran it and got an ioutil error, so I replaced the deprecated ioutil with os.

-+ Went through requirements and found things that already there, like it's already printing and testing, already waiting and sleeping for 15 seconds
++I reviewed the requirements and found some items already implemented, such as printing, testing, and a 15-second sleep.

-+ I added a time check for each function run to check time now and see whenever duration is more than ms500 it should not be printed.
++I added a time check for each function execution.
+If the duration exceeds 500ms, it will be excluded from print.

 ###Notes/FAQ
 + Did I use AI?